carloscasaleiro/carloscasaleiro/README.md

 <h1> 👋 Hey there!
 I'm Carlos </h1>
 <h3> About Me </h3>

-- 👨🏻‍💻 I'm a coding enthusiast with a background in music and a passion for technology, and right now, i'm on a thrilling journey as a code cadet at Academia de Código.
+- I'm a coding enthusiast with a background in music and a passion for technology.

-- 🇵🇹 Born and raised in Espinho, a coastal pearl of Portugal, my path always revolved around music.
+- Born and raised in Espinho, a coastal pearl of Portugal, my path always revolved around music.
 But i have other plans for me now, and coding stole my heart.

-- 💾 Now, I'm immersing myself in the world of programming, from conquering Java to tackling JavaScript, armed with music skills and good taste.🤟
+- Now, I'm immersing myself in the world of programming, from conquering Java to tackling JavaScript, armed with music skills and good taste.🤟
 <h2> </h2>

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=carloscasaleiro&theme=submarine-flowers&border_radius=5&fire=DD701B)](https://git.io/streak-stats)